Paul DeJong Preview, Player Props: Giants vs. Reds

-Paul DeJong, with a slugging percentage of .206 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the Cincinnati Reds, with Brandon Williamson on the mound, August 29 at 9:45 PM ET.
+The San Francisco Giants, including Paul DeJong (.111 batting average in his past 10 games), battle starting pitcher Hunter Greene and the Cincinnati Reds at Oracle Park, Wednesday at 3:45 PM ET.

-In his previous game he had a hitless showing (0-for-3 with an RBI) against the Reds.
+He had a hitless performance in his most recent game (0-for-3) against the Reds.

 Paul DeJong Game Info & Props vs. the Reds